mochi-hpc/mochi-doc/docs/source/index.rst

 I/O operations to dedicated execution stream to better integrate with the core Mochi libraries.
 ABT-IO depends on Argobots only.

+**Plumber** is a library that can be used in conjunction with Margo (and thus also Thallium) to automatically select optimal network cards for Mochi processes to use if more than one is available on your system.

 **SSG (Deprecated)** is Mochi's Scalable Service Group library.
 It provides functionalities to bootstrap a dynamic group of process and manage group membership.
 This library can be used for fault tolerance and/or to implement elastic services.